ctag/chevaline_alpha/README.md

 #### What if I want to make your app *not* complete shit?

 Pull requests welcome.
-You may also email me at csb0019@uah.edu, the more people who use this app, the more likely I am to actually maintain it.
+You may also email me or ge in contact some other way, the more people who use this app, the more likely I am to actually maintain it.